-Some people might tell you that the best leave-in conditioner is simply watered down conditioner.
-But if you've adopted a no-poo hair care routine, or need a little extra nourishment to bring your dry hair back to life, an deeper moisturizing treatment might be in order.
-An oil-based leave-in conditioner can help tame wild fly-aways, soften brittle hair in dry temperatures, and protect a healthy mane.
+Some people might tell you that making your own leave-in hair conditioner is as simple as watering down the wash-out product already in your shower.
+But if you've adopted a no-poo hair care routine or need a little extra nourishment to bring your dry hair back to life, an deeper moisturizing treatment might be in order.
+An oil-based leave-in conditioner can help tame wild flyaways, soften brittle hair in dry temperatures, and protect a healthy mane.

 Why Try a Leave-In Hair Conditioner?